Project Management

 • Major works and construction such as basement builds

-Every project is distinct so and so the project manager needs to grasp the client objectives and determine the feasibility of their requirements.
-Collaborating closely enables a good understanding of the tasks and how to complete them.
+Every project is distinct, so the project manager starts from your objectives and the feasibility of the brief.
 The process ordinarily involves the following steps:

 1. Feasibility: assessment and preparation and this includes taking into account building condition.